The Nutcracker in 3D: Plot

-In 1920s Vienna during the Christmas season, Mary lives with her parents and her younger brother Max.
-She is upset that her parents are going to a party that night, as she wants the whole family to be together for Christmas.
-Uncle Albert arrives and gives both her and Max a dollhouse and a nutcracker doll nicknamed NC, whom Mary immediately takes a liking to.
+In 1920s Vienna, during the Christmas season, Mary lives with her parents Joseph and Louise, and younger brother Max.
+While Joseph and Louise attend a party on Christmas Eve, Mary's uncle Albert arrives and gifts both her and Max a dollhouse and "NC," a nutcracker doll whom she takes a liking to.
 That night, NC comes to life in front of Mary and grows to human height.
-He tells her that he must talk to his friends in the doll house, which is in the sitting room by the Christmas tree.
-They go downstairs and Mary finds that the sitting room has grown to an enormous size so that they appear to be the height of toys.
-In the dollhouse, Mary meets NCs friends; Gielgud, a gentlemanly chimpanzee; Tinker, a pernickety opera singer and Sticks, a drummer boy.
+NC tells her that he must talk to his friends in the dollhouse, which is in the sitting room by the Christmas tree.
+They go downstairs and Mary finds that the sitting room has grown to such size that they appear to be the height of toys.
+In the dollhouse, Mary meets NC's friends; Gielgud, a gentlemanly chimpanzee; Tinker, a pernickety opera-singing clown; and Sticks, a Jamaican drummer boy.

 After climbing the Christmas tree, Mary meets the Snow Fairy, who resembles her mother.
-The Snow Fairy tells Mary that NC is in fact a prince who had his kingdom taken over by the anthropomorphic Rat King and his cruel mother, The Rat Queen, who was also the one that turned him into a nutcracker.
-She manages to turn him back into a boy temporarily due to Mary's belief and the two briefly dance before finding his city.
+The Snow Fairy says that NC is actually a prince who had his kingdom taken over by the Rat King and his mother, The Rat Queen, who turned him into a nutcracker.
+She temporarily turns NC back into a boy due to Mary's belief and they dance before finding his city.
 Since NC was turned into a nutcracker, the Rat King has been oppressing his people, and forcing them to work in factories where the children's toys are burnt to form dark clouds over the city to block out sunlight, which he is afraid of.
 Mary suggests that they destroy the factories to scare him away.
-Unbeknownst to them, two of the Rat Kings spies report back to tell the Rat King that NC is alive and a boy again.
+Unbeknownst to them, two of the Rat King's spies tell him that NC is alive and a boy again.
 The Rat Queen turns NC back into a nutcracker, then sends the Rat Dogs, a pack of robotic Rottweilers, to cut down the Christmas tree.
-When the tree falls, Mary suddenly wakes up in her own bed and runs downstairs to get NC.
+When the tree falls, Mary wakes up in her own bed and runs downstairs to get NC.
 Her parents do not believe her when she tells them the events of the night.